CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.1.1 =
+2024-02-27
+UPDATE SUMMARY: Elementor and Yoast SEO integration fixes, small improvements [FIX] Removed the Elementor code showing in RSS feed [FIX] Removed OnDemandEvent from the Yoast SEO schema graph [UPDATE] Use the original file name for Castos files when downloading episodes [UPDATE] Updated the plugin description

 = 3.1.0 =
 2024-02-22